Tumult97/Obsidian-Files/Review/Notes/Outtakes/Outtakes.md

 - Take responsibility for work I produce and its outcomes don't pass blame
 - Remove emotions from decision making
 - Try to see from other peoples perspectives
+- Try to ask for help more and raise concerns more

+# Impact on Customer Success

+## Needs Work
+- Respect and acknowledge other peoples perspectives and priorities
 -